-What you’re doing with the compressor.
-Are you painting, nailing, working on your car or just inflating some tires?
+- Compressor use: Are you painting, nailing, working on your car or just inflating some tires?
 Or are you looking for a multipurpose compressor you can use for all these tasks and more?

-The tank capacity.
-This variable determines how much air your portable tank can hold before it needs to be refilled.
+- The tank capacity: This variable determines how much air your portable tank can hold before it needs to be refilled.
 The higher the tank capacity, the longer you can work before you run out of air.